Scrutiny (journal): Critical response

 Poirier claims that "Scrutiny had earned more respect and more denunciation than any other quarterly in English".
 Grant, in responding to Poirier's review of Scrutiny, found that "Scrutiny specialized in being right—half the time.
 In order to praise, it felt compelled also to damn, and then found it easy to do so because it possessed "standards" against which all works could be judged."

+Poet Geoffrey Grigson took issue with Scrutiny in an editorial in Grigson’s magazine New Verse in July 1933.
+In the editorial, Grigson acknowledged that Leavis and the other writers for Scrutiny were “sincere”, but added “sincerity by itself is not a very useful thing.”
+Grigson criticised Scrutiny for its repeated disparagements of the work of W. H. Auden and Stephen Spender, and claimed that the journal was uninterested in modern British poetry.
+Grigson added:

+"Scrutiny, if Dr. Leavis wants some plain criticism, is too adolescent, too self-righteous...If Scrutiny is not to be the perfect body-builder for prigs it must change its formula."

-There were other detractors, including T. S. Eliot; "'I so strongly disagreed with Dr Leavis during the last days of [Scrutiny],' Eliot wrote, 'and objected to his attacks and innuendoes about people I knew and respected.
+There were other detractors, including T. S. Eliot; "'I so strongly disagreed with Dr. Leavis during the last days of [Scrutiny],' Eliot wrote, 'and objected to his attacks and innuendoes about people I knew and respected.
 I think it is a pity he became so intemperate in his views and was extravagant in his admirations, as I had, in the earlier stages of the magazine, felt great sympathy for its editor.'"

 Collections

 Articles from Scrutiny have been separately republished in collections.